noccu/umamusu-translate/translating.md

 An overview of the full translation process.

 For [existing content](translations/) you only wish to translate, TLC, or edit, skip to [Translating](#Translating).
-For details on how github and git work, there are good guides and docs to be found through any search engine.
+**For details on how github and git work, there are good guides and docs to be found through any search engine.
 Please refer to those.
-They're too complex to explain here or for me to help out with.
+They're too complex to explain here or for me to help out with.**
 I also suggest you look over all of the process before starting.

 # Prerequisites
 Needed:
-- If you haven't read the main [readme](readme.md), please check that first.
+- If you haven't read the main [readme](readme.md), please check and follow that first.
-- Install dependencies
+- Install additional  dependencies
-    - From project root: `py -m pip install -r src\requirements.txt`
+    - From project root: `py -m pip install -r src\devreqs.txt`
-    - And `py -m pip install -r src\devreqs.txt` for non-basic stuff like UI editing, deepl translation or subtitle import (SRT, ASS)
 -  If you want to contribute through github: fork the project and clone that fork to work in

 Recommended for easy updates or contributing:
 - [Git](https://git-scm.com/downloads) or a GUI client like [GitHub Desktop](https://desktop.github.com/)
     - git comes with git-gui so you don't *need* a separate client
-    - git is complex and confusing to newcomers, please find a guide to learn about it!

 # Extracting text
 - Open a shell in the project root (the `umamusu-translate` folder)
     - tip: type cmd in explorer's address bar on windows when in said folder
 - Run `py src/extract.py -g <group> -id <id>`